mooofin/mooofin/README.md

 ## Dark Souls Restoration Project

-For the past few years, I’ve been working on an entirely new Dark Souls DLC featuring new areas (using unused assets from Bloodborne and Dark Souls 2 cut content), original NPC questlines, weapons, spells, and a vision focused on restoring the spark lost during the rushed second half of the original game.
+For the past few years, I've been working on an entirely new Dark Souls DLC featuring new areas (using unused assets from Bloodborne and Dark Souls 2 cut content), original NPC questlines, weapons, spells, and a vision focused on restoring the spark lost during the rushed second half of the original game.

 Some of my other modding projects include a lighting system for PTDE edition darksouls and more